Taranaki Community services

 You can contact Inland Revenue (IR) online, by phone or in person at the area offices in New Plymouth.
 For a personal appointment contact IR first by phone.
-Free interpreters are available for phone calls - when your call is answered, say "Language Line", and what language you require.
+Free interpreters are available for phone calls - when your call is answered, say "Ezispeak", and what language you require.

 To find your nearest postshop or Kiwibank use this site.
 You can also find other information about postal services here

 For many local services, you can check or inquire with the local council nearest you.